danbev/learning-openssl/notes/building.md

 So that will generate a `configdata.pm` and a Makefile in the OpenSSL source directory.
 The `.pm` indicates that this is a perl module.

-Next the makefile recipe will run a perl script:
+Next the make recipe will run a perl script:
 ```conosle
 perl -w -I../openssl ./generate_gypi.pl asm linux-x86_64
 ```